Kurohyou-Studios/k-scaffold/README.md

 <!-- CONTACT -->

 ## Changelog
+v1.7.1
+- Fix handling of prefixes in action buttons and rollers

 v1.7.0
 - Added ability to template sheet.json, and instructions property of sheet.json.
   - Instructions can be templated by adding a `readme.md` file to your source directory.
 This will be converted to sheet.json format and added as the instructions format.
 If no readme is provided, instructions property will not be set/will use what was in the sheet.json template file.